amandawithrow/VBA-hw/README.md

-# VBA-hw
+# Stock Analysis
-In this homework assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, choose your assignment from Easy, Moderate or Hard below.
+Use VBA scripting to analyze real stock market data.

-Hard with challenge

 *create a script that will loop through all the stocks for one year for each run and take the following information: